 A lien is like a post-it note that sticks to every item of property a debtor owns.
 The lien provides one avenue for creditors to take or levy on a debtor’s property.

 The IRS’s lien is different.
 The IRS does not have to file its lien notice in the public records in order for the IRS lien to be valid or before it levies on the taxpayer’s property.
 The IRS’s lien for unpaid taxes arises by operation of law if a tax is not paid after demand.
-This no-notice-required aspect of the IRS lien is one of the reasons why the IRS is often referred to as a “super creditor.”
+This no-notice-required aspect of the IRS lien is unique to the IRS.

 The Texas Homestead Exemption